-There are many uses for this Blueberry Refrigerator Jam.
-Mix the jam with yogurt, spread it on toast, or use it for a special pb and j sammie!
+Quick and easy blueberry refrigerator jam.
+There are many uses for this fresh jam.
+Mix it with yogurt, spread it on toast, or use it to fill a layer cake!

 This recipe is for a small batch of jam.
-You can easily double or triple depending on how much extra fruit you have.
+However, you can easily double or triple depending on how much extra fruit you have.

 Blueberry jam is one of my favorites to make because there is very little prep.
 No need to peel or cut fruit or remove any seeds.